-The approved 2021 budget only includes revenues and expenses generated from the Arena and does not include revenues from accommodations fees or property taxes (since these revenues are restricted for debt service for the District's general obligation and accommodation revenue bonds).
+The approved 2022 operating budget only includes revenues and expenses generated from the Arena and does not include revenues from accommodations fees or property taxes (since these revenues are restricted for debt service for the District's general obligation and accommodation revenue bonds).

-The District's Board of Trustees ("Board") approved the 2021 operating budget at the July 2020 Board meeting which includes \$1,692,000 in Capital Projects.
-These projects will be completed with funds generated from operating profit earned in previous years as well as federal COVID-19 grant funds.
+The District's Board of Trustees ("Board") approved the 2022 operating budget at the June 2021 Board meeting which includes \$2,171,300 in Capital Projects.
+These projects will be completed with funds generated from operating profit earned in previous years as well as federal COVID-19 grant funds, as the District received a Shuttered Venue Operators Grant from the U.S. Small Business Administration in July 2021 for approximately \$3,505,000.